-If you are a dog owner who wants to learn more about Lyme disease in dogs, then the following information is important for you to know.
+If you are a dog owner who wants to learn more about Lyme disease in dogs and what symptoms to look for, then the following information is important for you to know.

 Lyme disease is caused by a bacteria called Borrelia burgdorferi (have fun pronouncing that).

 It can cause joint pain, fevers, depression, and, when left untreated, it can become life-threatening by causing kidney failure.

 It is best to catch the disease early-on to avoid the development of kidney problems.